yoe/fosdemvideo/README.md

 ToDo
 ====
+* jen: include: if speakers insist not to be recorded, dont
 * wouter: buy gaffa-tape - 10 rolls
  * ask Gerry
 * organize transportation, leaving mechelen at 1100 on friday, for arrival at ULB at 1200